oceanio/My-Reading-Plan/10-ThinkBayes.md

 ### Chapter 06 Decision Analysis

+**The Price is Right problem**

+* Before seeing the prizes, what prior beliefs should the contestant have about the price of the showcase?
+* After seeing the prizes, how should the contestant update those beliefs?
+* Based on the posterior distribution, what should the contestant bid?

+The third question demonstrates a common use of Bayesian analysis: decision analysis.
+Given a posterior distribution, we can choose the bid that maximizes the contestant’s expected return.

+**Use PDF to estimate prior**

 PDF: is the continuous version of a PMF, where the possible values make up a continuous range rather than a discrete set.